 OK, the title of this post is missing an important word, but I won’t tell you about the missing word right away.
-First, let us remember Hans Rosling, who died on 7 February 2017 aged 68.
+First, let us remember Hans Rosling, who passed away on February 7th 2017, at the age of 68.
 He was an amazing speaker, and his TED talks have been viewed many times.
 He was also known for his non-profit organization, Gapminder, which he founded with his son Ola and daughter-in-law Anna.
 Hans Rosling played with data by literally moving data with his hand gestures in fascinating ways.

 And that’s the topic of today’s post.
 Fellow MVP, Nolan Haims created this amazing tribute video, in which he also shares a Rosling-inspired PowerPoint technique.